Organization and Summary of Significant Accounting Policies

 Basis of Presentation and Principles of Consolidation

 The consolidated balance sheet as of December 31, 2021 included herein was derived from the audited annual consolidated financial statements as of that date.
-The condensed consolidated financial statements have been prepared on the same basis as the audited annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the Company’s financial position, results of operations, comprehensive loss, stockholders’ (deficit) equity, and cash flows for the periods presented, but are not necessarily indicative of the results of operations to be anticipated for any future annual or interim period.
+The condensed consolidated financial statements have been prepared on the same basis as the audited annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the Company’s financial position, results of operations, comprehensive income (loss), stockholders’ deficit (equity), and cash flows for the periods presented, but are not necessarily indicative of the results of operations to be anticipated for any future annual or interim period.

 There have been no material changes to the Company’s significant accounting policies as described in the audited consolidated financial statements as of December 31, 2021.

 Certain amounts from prior periods have been reclassified to conform to the current period’s presentation.
-None of these reclassifications had a material impact on the Company's condensed consolidated financial statements.
+None of these reclassifications had a material impact on our consolidated financial statements.

 Use of Estimates

 The preparation of condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the